-Whether it's your first home or dream home, whether you are up-sizing, downsizing, or looking for a vacation/investment property, our experienced brokers at Weaver Real Estate can guide you through the process of finding and purchasing property in beautiful Lincoln County New Mexico.
+Whether it's your first home or your dream home, whether you are up-sizing, downsizing, or looking for a vacation/investment property, our experienced brokers at Weaver Real Estate/Blue Skies Ruidoso can guide you through the process of finding and purchasing property in anywhere in beautiful Lincoln County, New Mexico.

 Using a team-oriented approach, we merge the efficiency of technology with old fashioned business values.
 Rest assured we will be with you every step of the way.
 Please watch the short video below to learn more about the process of buying a home.

 Before getting a mortgage or any kind of loan, you should always check your credit score.
 According to the law, you're allowed to receive one free copy of your credit report per year.
 You can do this by visiting Annualcreditreport.com.
 Scores range from approximately 300 to 850; generally, the higher your score, the better loan you'll qualify for.
 Don't forget to check your report for errors.
 If there are any, dispute them.
 It may help your credit score.
 You can also check your credit score for free at www.creditkarma.com.

 You can calculate how much you can afford by starting online.
 There are several online mortgage calculators that will help you calculate an affordable monthly mortgage payment.
 Don't forget to factor in money you'll need for a down payment, closing costs, fees (such as fees for an appraisal, inspection, etc.) plus the costs of remodeling and furniture.
 It is not always necessary to put 20% as your parents once did.
 There are loans available with little to no down payment.
 An experienced home loan expert can help you understand all your loan options, closing costs and other fees.